Middle School

 Catering for students in Years 7 to 9, the middle school teaching and learning philosophy centers on the education of the whole child and is designed to provide learning experiences that serve to educate, enlighten and empower young adults.

 In addition to the academic and curriculum requirements, the Kimberley College middle school environment is designed to cater to the social and emotional wellbeing of students with students allocated to one of the following four 'boats', which provides a supportive atmosphere to succeed over the coming school years.
-Each boat comprises approximately 75 students from across years 7 to 9 with three teachers and a dedicated Head of Boat (HOB) responsible for pastoral care and wellbeing.
+Each boat comprises approximately 75 students from across years 7 to 9 with three teachers and a dedicated Head of Year (HOY) responsible for pastoral care and wellbeing.
 Students will meet in their boats twice daily for pastoral care (PC) sessions.
 Boats include:

 • Barada